LaurenceWroe/Geospatial-modelling-radiotherapy-access/README.md

 To Do (27/08/2025)
 - Data flow chart update (Sophia) DONE AND PUT IN SLIDES FOR CHANGES AND ADDITIONS
 - generalising code to run for all countries using GLOBOCAN data (Archie)
-- Optimal RT treatment maps using Australian paper data (Sophia)
+- Optimal RT treatment maps using Australian paper data (Sophia) DONE
 - How TravelTime code could be used in flow chart of what the tools does (Sophia) DONE
 - Probability maps (Archie)
 - GUI fix: close resampling loading output after it has loaded